BoscoJared/disparse/docs/deep_dive/command_handlers.md

 The annotation goes on methods that may either be non-static or static.

-The method should be void as the return value will not be used anywhere.
+The method may return:
+- void
+- String
+- T ( Builder depends on module being used )

 The `@CommandHandler` annotation accepts the following fields: